ICHEC/interim-service/softwares/abaqus.md

 ```bash
 abaqus job=myJob_restart inp=myJob_restart.inp oldjob=myJob cpus=40 interactive
 ```

+On Meluxina, you should change the cpu option as `cups=128` or `cpus=256` depending on whether you have hyperthreading enabled or not.

 ### Abaqus/Explicit
 To continue an Abaqus/Explicit analysis, a new analysis does not need to be created.
 Instead, the analysis can be restarted by supplying the recover option to the abaqus command in the Slurmscript, e.g.: